 With so many options and things to consider, it’s important to personalize this experience for your loved one to assure that they are comfortable and get the best care possible.
 Visit assisted living communities to get a sense of the space, the culture, amenities, life enrichment offerings, etc. Start by scheduling your tour at Clark now.

 Clark offers a variety of assisted living options depending on the level of independence that’s right for your loved one.
 Each option includes access to Clark’s amenities and daily life enrichment activities.
-Our sales counselors can provide additional details, but following is a brief overview of our options:
+Our senior living advisors can provide additional details, but following is a brief overview of our options:

 Recognizing that your loved one needs extra support can be difficult.
 However, once they are settled in the right place, there is so much joyful life to live.
 Trust that you are doing the right thing for yourself and your loved one and your family.
 Give your family the gift of more memories made and happy days together.